 Compare car insurance costs for your Ford Mustang based on the specific model version, the driver's age and their location.

 The Ford Mustang is the flagship sports car offered by Ford.
-As with all high performance vehicles, you can usually expect to pay more for your car insurance.
-In this guide, you’ll learn all you to know about finding insurance for this car.
+As with all high-performance vehicles, you can usually expect to pay more for your car insurance.
+In this guide, you’ll learn all you need to know about finding insurance for this car.

 What insurance group does the Ford Mustang fall under?